How Much Does a Business Website Cost in the UK?

 DIY website builders (Wix, Squarespace, GoDaddy) — £150–£400 per year.
 You pick a template, add your own content, and manage everything yourself.
 The monthly cost is low, but you're paying with your time instead.
 Expect to spend 20–40 hours learning the platform, writing content, choosing images, and troubleshooting layout issues.
 If your time is worth £50 an hour, that "cheap" website just cost you £1,000–£2,000 in time alone — and it'll still look like a template.

-Freelance web designers — £800–£3,000 for a simple site.
+Freelance web designers — £800–£8,000 depending on complexity.
 You get a more personal service and usually a better result than DIY.
 The risk: freelancers work alone.
 If they get busy, ill, or move on to other things, your website support disappears with them.
 Many freelancers also design the site and hand it over — meaning you're now responsible for hosting, security, updates, and fixing anything that breaks.

 2. What the Website Needs to Do